 Junior Grange Campship Fund: Campers may receive financial assistance to attend Junior Grange camp.
 Originally set up in memory of Richard Kimball, the camper may receive assistance one time to attend camp.
-It may be a first time attendee experienced an camper.
-Assistance for any of the six camps in Washington State is available.
+It may be a first-time attendee experienced camper. or an Assistance for any of the six camps in Washington State is available.
 To apply, please submit a letter and application requesting a campship.
 Letters are due June 1st.
 Mail letters to the Washington State Grange.
-For more information, please contact director camp your or the Washington State Grange.
+For more information, please contact your camp director the Washington State Grange.
 Application forms can be found at www.wa-grange.com